 The Division 2 has been surprisingly smooth and even more surprisingly - stable.
 Crashes and lag have been associated with Ubisoft servers for a long time, even spawning memes along the way.

 As far as crashes go, The Division 2 did it only twice in the time it took me to test it out and the only server downtime I experienced was when the developers were applying updates that kept fixing issues on a daily basis.
-The latest update caused a downtime of a grand total of 15 minutes.
+The caused a downtime of a grand total of 15 minutes.

 There was a lot of talk about The Division series bearing Tom Clancy's name and the game's inherent political impact that Ubisoft initially denied, but were more open to in the months leading up to the release.
 The game functions just fine as it is, and explicit political statements are not a must-have, no matter what city the game is located in.